Alterations and developments in conservation areas

-Conservation area appraisals and management strategies help guide us in deciding on the types of alterations and developments that are acceptable in our designated conservation areas.
+Conservation area appraisals and management strategies help us decide on the types of alterations and developments that are acceptable in our designated conservation areas.

 The information below provides further details about what these documents are, how they are used and what information they contain.